Innocent Spouse Relief

 Many people enter into marriage with the best of intentions, but sometimes things don’t work out the way we hope.
 If you find yourself in a situation where your spouse has tax debt that you didn’t know about, you may be liable for that debt unless you qualify for innocent spouse relief.
 Innocent spouse relief allows innocent taxpayers to avoid paying taxes on a joint tax return where their spouses caused an understatement of tax liability.
 To qualify, you must have filed a joint tax return, not known about the understatement at the time you signed the return, and not benefited from the underpayment.

 If you think you might qualify for innocent spouse relief, it’s important to act quickly; the IRS has a limited window of time in which taxpayers can request equitable relief.
-Don’t let tax debt ruin your life – if you think innocent spouse relief might be right for you, get in touch with a tax professional today.
+Don’t let tax debt ruin your life – if you think innocent spouse relief might be right for you, get in touch with a tax debt attorney today.

 What is innocent spouse relief and can it help me?

-The IRS provides relief to taxpayers who can prove that they did not know, and had no reason to know, that their spouse or ex-spouse was underreporting income or otherwise not paying taxes on a joint tax return.
+The IRS provides relief to taxpayers who can prove that they did not know and had no reason to know, that their spouse or ex-spouse was underreporting income or otherwise not paying taxes on a joint tax return.
 This relief can help you avoid paying taxes on money earned by your spouse or ex-spouse.
 To qualify for innocent spouse relief, you must meet certain requirements.

 If you qualify for innocent spouse relief, you will not be held responsible for paying taxes on your spouse’s or former spouse’s under-reported income on a joint return.
 You may also be eligible for relief from interest and penalties that have accrued on your spouse’s or former spouse’s unpaid taxes.